-The Council requires that tenants request pets in writing wherever possible using the Request for a Pet Application Form.
+The Council requires that tenants' requests to keep pets are made in writing wherever possible using the Request for a Pet Application Form.
 The Council will make reasonable adjustments for tenants who are unable to fulfil this request.

 5.2 Types of Tenancy and Pets